lanl/pyHarmonySearch/README.md

 In general, you will make use of this code in two steps:

-1. Implement your own params file, complete with objective function inheriting from `ObjectiveFunctionInterface`.
+1. Implement your own params file, complete with objective function named `ObjectiveFunction` that inherits from `ObjectiveFunctionInterface`.
 1. Tune the various input parameters (e.g., hms, hmcr).
 These are problem-specific, and the numbers I used in the two example implementations might not be appropriate for your problem.

 More documentation is provided in harmony_search.py and objective_function_interface.py.